twineworks/tweakflow/site/content/modules/std.md

 `(datetime x, long month) -> datetime`

 Returns the datetime `x` with the month field set to `month`.
+If the day-of-month is invalid for the resulting datetime, it will be changed to the last valid day of the month.

 Returns `nil` if any argument is `nil`.